Cave-8/Enigma-machine/README.md

 Selected desired mode, the machine will read from input and print on output files located in texts folder.<br>
 Machine configuration is read from config file in texts folder.<br>
 Accepted characters are: [A-Za-z] including (\r)\n.<br>
-Due to design choices encrypted/decrypted texts will be in uppercase only<br>.
+Due to design choices encrypted/decrypted texts will be in uppercase only.<br>

 # Side notes
 Some choices were made during creation: